-Although we love our birds, I have to admit that they can and do become pests at times.
+Although we love our birds, they can and do become pests at times.
 The imported birds such as Rock Pigeons, House Sparrows, and European Starlings are good examples, but native blackbirds, crows, and even swallows are given that designation at times.
-A pest is simply an unwanted plant or animal, such as weeds in our herb garden, deer in our vegetable garden or gulls pooping on the awnings of seaside restaurants.
+A pest is simply an unwanted plant or animal, such as weeds in our herb garden or gulls snatching French fries from the tables of seaside restaurants.
 But “pest” is in the eye of the beholder.
-I frankly don’t mind when sparrows eat my spinach patch or a phoebe builds a mud nest on our stucco house; it’s their habitat as well, is my view.
+I frankly don’t mind when sparrows eat a few leaves in my spinach patch or a phoebe builds a mud nest on our stucco house; it’s their habitat as well.
 But I understand when flocks of birds descend on a farmer’s crop.

 The serious bird pests, though, are the ones at airports and farms.
 The flock of geese that caused a jet to land in the Hudson River is a good example.
-Waterfowl and gulls are typical pests at airports, partly because many airports on built on wetlands or coastal areas.
-Airport birds are a serious nuisance and billions have been spent making them less so.
+Waterfowl and gulls are typical pests at airports, partly because many airports on built on or near wetlands.
 Farmers of all sorts have fought battles for years trying to keep birds from eating or damaging their rice, peanut, apple, or whatever crop.
-In the middle ages, kids were sent into the fields during harvest season to serve as bird scarers and there was even a wooden instrument by the same name that was used.
+In the middle age, kids were sent into the fields during harvest season to serve as bird scarers with a wooden instrument by the same name.

 As always though, when we mess with Mother Nature, the results aren’t always predictable.
 In the 1960’s China, a bounty was put on House Sparrows because they damaged a variety of crops.
 Billions were killed.
 But because the House Sparrow ate enormous amounts of insects, some of which were crop pests, the years after the House Sparrow eradication were followed by crop failures due to insect damage and then widespread famine.